openshift/enhancements/enhancements/network/multus-services.md

 Kubernetes Service object is commonly used abstraction to access Pod workloads.
 User can define service with label selector and the service provides load-balancing mechanisms to access the pods.
 This is very useful for usual network services, such as HTTP server.
 Kubernetes provides various service modes to access, such as ClusterIP, LoadBalancer, headless service, ExternalName and NodePort, not only for inside cluster also for outside of cluster.

-These functionality is implemented in various components (e.g. endpoint controller, kube-proxy/openvSwitch) and that is the reason we cannot use it for pods' secondary network because pods' secondary network is not under management of Kubernetes.
+These functionality is implemented in various components (e.g. endpoint controller, kube-proxy, iptables/Open vSwitch) and that is the reason we cannot use it for pods' secondary network because pods' secondary network is not under management of Kubernetes.

 ### Goals